 After the planning application has been made, the local planning authority will post notices near the site and/or write letters to those closest to the proposed development, inviting comments.

 Larger developments will also be advertised in a local newspaper.
 In some cases, local authorities also keep local civic and environment societies informed of all applications in the area.

-The details of the proposals, including architects' drawings, will be available for inspection at the local council offices or may be available from the council's website.
+The details of the proposals, including architects' drawings, will be available on the council's website or for inspection at the local council offices.

 Making your views known